 - Select the Terminate job if it exceeds allowed backup window check box and click Window.
 Define the backup window for your environment.
 In case the created job overlaps the specified window, it will be automatically terminated not to produce additional overhead on your virtual environment.

 - Review the summary of backup job settings.

 - Select the Run the job when I click Finish check box and click Finish.
 The job will start.

 When the job is running, you can view job statistics in the real-time mode.
 Job statistics provide detailed data on the job: job progress, duration, processing rate, performance bottlenecks, the amount of data processed, read and transferred and other details of the job performance.
 Beside general job statistics, you can view detailed data for each VM or VM container processed by the job.

 - Select the Jobs node in the inventory pane.

-- Click the job in the working area to open the lower pane with job statistics.
+- Double-click the job in the working area and click Show Details.
 Now you can track the job performance as the job runs.

 - Select the name of a specific VM or a VM container to view detailed statistics for this specific object only.
 Note that Veeam Backup & Replication processes all VMs and VM containers in the job in parallel.

 - Wait for the job to complete.
 Note that the job must complete with the Success or at least the Warning status.
 If the job completes with the Failed status, the backup file will not be created and you will not be able to perform restore operations.